Wentao-Gao/Climate-Change-in-Data-Science/README.md

 ***Latest work***
 During work in zero flation, I found that it is hard to find a good implementation for simulation data with zero inflation.
 So I will provide my implementation for everyone who wants to use.
-Please find the github in anothe markdown file: [Zero Inflation Simulation](https://github.com/Wentao-Gao/Zero_inflation_data_simulation/tree/main)
+Please find the github in anothe markdown file: [Zero Inflation Simulation](https://github.com/Wentao-Gao/Zero_inflation_data_simulation/tree/main).
+This is also used in my paper.

 ***Author: Wentao Gao***